daiyaanarfeen/Pintos/doc/project2.md

 We initialize the files list and set `next_fd` to 2 in thread.c, since 0 and 1 are reserved for the console.
 We also initialize the `file_global_lock` in `syscall_init`. </br>

 - Disable writes on currently running programs’ executables</br>
-We keep track of all the files (in the form of `fs_bundle`) in opened by all processes in all_files.
+We keep track of all the files (in the form of `fs_bundle`) in opened by all processes in `all_files`.
 Whenever a process executes, it iterates through all_files, and disable writes on files that point to its executable; similarly, when a process exits, it iterates through all the files, and enable writes on files that point to its executable.</br>
 Additionally, when a file is opened, it iterates through `all_files`, and disable write if any of the processes is executing the file (this is checked through thread’s name).</br>

 - create</br>